readthedocs/readthedocs.org/docs/build-notifications.rst

      ]
    }

-More information on `the Slack Block Kit documentation <https://api.slack.com/block-kit>`_.
+More information on `the Slack Incoming Webhooks documentation <https://api.slack.com/messaging/webhooks>`_.

 Discord
 +++++++